alphiephalphie/RxVision/README.md

 Medication errors are the source of 5% of malpractice claims (Byron J. Bailey.
 “Medical Liability Issues: Where Malpractice Claims Come From and How to Survive Them,” July 2002).
 The average jury award for medication error cases is $636,844 (Jury Verdict Research, “2000 Current Award Trends in Personal Injury,” June 2001).

 ### Recommendations:
+RxID can be implemented in several environments:
+- Mail-order/Retail Pharmacy production, as a supplemental check before releasing a prescription.
+- Patient/Caregiver smartphone app, for real-time identification of oral tablets and capsules as needed for
+  -
 ### Next Steps:
 Firstly, we would like to implement transfer learning using VGG16 to execute feature extraction.
 This should provide a boost to our baseline performance.